Chi-square test of the relativistic precession model through the neutron star IGR J17511-3057: 3. Relativistic precession model

 \section{3.
 Relativistic precession model}

-Stella \& Vietri proposed the RPM (1998; Stella, Vietri and Morsink 1999; Stella and Possenti 2009) in their attempt to explain the correlation between the low frequency QPOs and the lower kHz QPOs that has been reported by Psaltis, Belloni \& van der Klis (1999; 2002; van der Klis 2006b) for a large number of neutron-star sources.
-Soon after that they adapted it to black holes (Merloni et al. 1999).
+Stella \& Vietri proposed the RPM (Stella \& Vietri, 1998; Stella et al., 1999; Stella \& Possenti, 2009) in their attempt to explain the correlation between the low frequency QPOs and the lower kHz QPOs that has been reported by Psaltis, Belloni \& van der Klis (1999; van der Klis 2006) for a large number of neutron-star sources.
+Soon after that they adapted it to black holes (Merloni et al., 1999).

 According to the RPM, which belongs to the group of the hot spot models, the X-ray flux of black holes and neutron stars is modulated by the motion inhomogeneities in the inner region of the accretion disk where most of the energy is released.
 The frequencies that appear in the power density spectra are related to the geodesic orbital, epicyclic and precession frequencies.